wordboxbyung/wordboxbyung.github.io/_posts/2020-06-29-welcome-to-wordbox.markdown

 * Email test results to parent to monitor their child’s progress.
 * No ads.

-See [FAQ](https://wordboxbyung.github.io/faq/) on how to perform this basic tasks.
+See [FAQ](https://wordboxbyung.github.io/faq/) on how to perform some of these tasks.

 We are commit to improve this app and would love to hear your feedback and suggestions.